WOLFBED/dspx/README.md

 ## Features & Stuff

 1. takes a list of dir paths as input
-2. looks in given dir(s) for any OS residual files, recursively, and gives the choice to delete them individually or all at once.
+2. looks in given dir(s) for any OS residual files, recursively, and gives the choice to delete them individually or all at once
-3. does file deduplication in given dir(s), and gives the choice to delete them individually or all at once.
+3. does file deduplication in given dir(s), and gives the choice to delete them individually or all at once
-4. deletes any empty subdirs in given dir(s), and gives the choice to delete them individually or all at once.
+4. deletes any empty subdirs in given dir(s), and gives the choice to delete them individually or all at once
 5. write all operations to a log file where the program is run
 6. uses AsyncIO and Blake3 for parallelized multithreaded hashing and pattern matching so it runs faster
-7. pattern-matching is configurable, like a spreadsheet, and these can be saved
+7. pattern-matching settings is configurable, like a spreadsheet, and can be saved
 8. CPU threads and RAM usage are configurable, and these settings can be saved
 9. has installer which creates a virtual environment and installs all dependencies, and a launcher script with desktop icon